-In October it is common for heaters to be switched on and humidity problems to start.
+In the colder months it is common for heaters to be switched on and humidity problems to start.
 This is because it is colder outside, windows are closed more often, and indoor air circulation and ventilation are reduced.
 During colder weather the inside face of windows and exterior walls become colder than normal.
 This can result in condensation forming on window and door frames, as well as wall surfaces.

 Moisture is continually being released inside your home – as much as 10–50 litres a day – through routine household activities such as cooking, showering, bathing, doing laundry, and dishwashing.
 In addition, you, your pets, your indoor plants, and aquariums also produce or contribute to humidity (i.e. the relative amount of moisture in the air).